|

 the first set of public meetings in June, as well as outline how the team

+will proceed to develop its final recommendations to City Council.
 'We've taken the summer to organize the more than 5,000 issues and

 suggestions we heard during our consultations in June,” said Mr. Laughren.